Scripter17/url-cleaner/README.md

 To use proxies, see [reqwest's documentation](https://docs.rs/reqwest/latest/reqwest/#proxies).

-To disable network access, set the `no_network` flag.
+To disable network access, either use `--no-http` or, in the Bundled Cleaner, set the `no_network` flag.

 To disable reading from the cache, use `--no-read-cache`.